 CHRIS WARK: Yes, well we’ve been raised in a culture that eats for pleasure instead of survival.

 And most of the time, the food that tastes the best is the worst for you.
 And the food that most people don’t like, like green vegetables let’s say, is the best for you.
 So there is definitely a mental shift that you went through and I did too, where it’s like “I don’t even care what it tastes like.
 I’m going to eat it because it’s good for me.
 I know what it’s doing in my body when I eat it.”

 So when I make dinner, I splurge a little bit every night.
 I might have, for instance, some meat.
-Always free range or wild, grass fed; never conventional meat.
-I will eat meat like two or maybe three times a week.
+Always free range or wild, grass-fed; never conventional meat.
+I will eat meat two or maybe three times a week.
 Sometimes I’ll have salmon or bison.
 We love bison.

 CHRIS WARK: Yes.
 I’m the same way.

 CORTNEY CAMPBELL: This is an affirmation I say: “I’m doing the best I can with the knowledge I have, and I’m not going to get anxiety over it.”
 So I just try to keep it real simple, simple grains, simple meats with lots of garlic and onions for cancer-fighting.
 Also sweet potatoes every now and then, and steamed vegetables.

 CHRIS WARK: Yes, well it sounds like we pretty much ate the same things when we had cancer, and now we pretty much eat the same things now that we’re past it.
 You know there is definitely a season if you have cancer, where you just have got to get hardcore.
 And then once you get through that season, however long it is, and you get “out of the woods” so to speak, I’m seven years out.
 Then of course you can loosen up and you can eat a little junk food here and there, or whatever.